-The employer's contribution must be between 50 % and 60 % of the voucher.
+The employer's contribution must be between 50 % and 60 % of the voucher

-This contribution is exempt from social security contributions up to a maximum amount set each year.
+This contribution is exempt from social security contributions up to a maximum amount set each year (€ 7.18 from 1 january 2024).

 Only one meal voucher can be allocated per working day, provided that the meal is within working hours.